-- C. Sites and buildings shall be designed for safe and convenient access by pedestrians and bicyclists as well as to encourage movement within the site and between adjacent sites. - D. Sites and buildings shall contribute to transit access with direct pedestrian paths along the shortest distance between transit stops and potential riders.
+C. Sites and buildings shall be designed for safe and convenient access by pedestrians and bicyclists to encourage movement within the site and between adjacent sites.
+D. Sites and buildings shall contribute to transit access with direct pedestrian paths along the shortest distance between transit stops and potential riders.